Bae Soo-bin

-Bae Soo-bin (born Yoon Tae-wook on December 9, 1976), is a South Korean actor.
+Bae Soo-bin (born Yoon Tae-wook on December 9, 1976) is a South Korean actor.
 He is best known for his roles in the television dramas Brilliant Legacy, Temptation of an Angel, 49 Days, and Dong Yi.
 He also starred in the films Girlfriends, The Way - Man of the White Porcelain, 26 Years, and Mai Ratima.

-In 2017, Bae signs an exclusive contract with the new agency Origin Entertainment.
+In 2017, Bae signed an exclusive contract with the new agency Origin Entertainment.

 Personal life

 Bae married his girlfriend, a graduate student, on September 14, 2013.
 His wife gave birth to their first child, a boy, on June 14, 2014.
 In December 2020, Bae revealed that he divorced his non-celebrity wife after 6 years of marriage.